 Road: On the road we generally use latest model air-conditioned buses with either 26 or 30 seats for our Small Group Journeys - depending on the size of the group.

 Air: Your itinerary will probably involve at least one domestic flight in China.
 Planes are generally modern Boeing or Airbus models.
 Schedules can sometimes change at short notice and could affect your travel plans.

 Boat: If your China holiday includes a Yangtze River boat journey, you will be accommodated in private twin-share cabin on a deluxe cruise ship.

 Mail: International mail sent from China takes around ten to fourteen days to reach its destination.
-Prices are a little less than Australian postal rates.
-If you are sending parcels home, these will need to be inspected by customs officials at the post office before they are sealed.
+Prices are a little less than those in western countries.

 Food & drink

 Chinese food incorporates a number of styles and each region specialises in its own cuisine.
 Breakfast is included each day on our tours and is usually buffet style.
 For meals in local restaurants, you should budget for around 11-12 USD for a 2-course meal in a local restaurant or cafe and approximately 20-22 USD for a 3-course meal in a comfortable mid-range Chinese restaurant.